ethi-technologies/policies/ethi-privacy-statement.md

 - We use your User Personal Information, specifically your username, to identify you on Ethi.
 - We use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
 - We use User Personal Information to respond to support requests.
-- We may use User Personal Information to invite you to take part in surveys, beta programs, or other research projects, subject to your consent .
+- We may use User Personal Information to invite you to take part in surveys, beta programs, or other research projects, subject to your consent.
 - We may use your User Personal Information if it is necessary for security purposes or to investigate possible fraud or attempts to harm Ethi or our Users.
 - We may use your User Personal Information to comply with our legal obligations, protect our intellectual property, and enforce our Terms of Service.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.
 You can always see what information we have, how we're using it, and what permissions you have given us in your user profile.
-- Any data besides the registration information that you provide Ethi via upload or connection to external online services is only used for the sole purpose of providing the Service.
+- Any data that you provide Ethi via upload or connection to external online services is only used for the sole purpose of providing you with the Ethi Service.

 #### Our legal bases for processing information

-To the extent that our processing of your User Personal Information is subject to certain international laws (including, but not limited to, the European Union's General Data Protection Regulation (GDPR)), Ethi is required to notify you about the legal basis on which we process User Personal Information.
+Because the processing of your User Personal Information is subject to certain international laws (including, but not limited to, the European Union's General Data Protection Regulation (GDPR)), we need to notify you about the legal basis on which we process User Personal Information.
 Ethi processes User Personal Information on the following legal bases:

 - Contract Performance:
   * When you create a Ethi Account, you provide your Registration Information.
 We require this information for you to enter into the Terms of Service agreement with us, and we process that information on the basis of performing that contract.
 We also process your username and email address on other legal bases, as described below.